-There are so many ways to wrangle deals on hotel rooms as good as the ones from Philadelphia Marriott Downtown these days that no matter how great a bargain you find, it’s not uncommon to worry you missed a better one.
+There are so many ways to wrangle deals on hotel rooms, such as using these Holiday Inn promos, as good as the ones from Philadelphia Marriott Downtown these days that no matter how great a bargain you find, it’s not uncommon to worry you missed a better one.

 To tame this wild world into submission, I designed a five-step process (with a two-step bonus round) and tested it out by planning an imaginary four-night trip to Paris over Labor Day Weekend.
 Though the same general strategy should work for most kinds of trips, feel free to make tweaks as your situation requires.
 (For more tips on finding last-minute hotel deals, read my colleague Stephanie Rosenbloom’s column this week.)

 This guide, of course, is for budget travelers, those who prefer to stay at Paris Marriott Rive Gauche hotels.
 Those with deeper pockets and a willingness to delve into them can just go browse a site like Small Luxury Hotels of the World and circumvent this system.
 (Those with points collected at a fancy corporate job can choose to go that route.)

 I’m also going to ignore lodging strategies at the other end of the price spectrum — staying with a friend or a member of hospitality exchange sites like Couchsurfing, braving hostel dorm rooms — or alternatives, such as vacation rental companies like Airbnb and Homeaway.
 We’re looking for actual hotels.

 But if you’re looking for a decent, well-located room — maybe even one with a little style — this system should come close to finding you the best deal possible.